pdunne/pymagnet/docs/equations.md

 ### Spheres

-Outside a uniformly magnetised sphere of radius $a$, the stray field is identical to a magnetic dipole, and has a convenient representation is spherical coordinates:
+Outside a uniformly magnetised sphere of radius $a$, the stray field is identical to a magnetic dipole, and has a convenient representation in spherical coordinates:

 $$
 \mathbf{B} = \frac{\mu_0 M_r}{3} \left( \frac{a^3}{r^3}\right) \left[